Category: Blood Sugar Control

 healing curing type 1 diabetes naturally

-‘The Glucose Never Lies’ website, created by diabetes veteran John Pemberton for his children, offers valuable insights on managing blood sugars without strict low-carb diets.
-Structured for easy understanding, it covers foundational diabetes care and a dynamic glucose management model, benefiting continuous glucose monitoring users.
-Early adopters report positive outcomes, indicating its potential to revolutionise diabetes management.
+Summary: ‘The Glucose Never Lies’ website, created by diabetes veteran John Pemberton, offers valuable insights on managing blood sugars without strict low-carb diets.
+Structured for easy understanding, it covers foundational diabetes care and a dynamic glucose management model, benefiting continuous glucose monitor users.
+The author reports early positive outcomes, indicating its potential to revolutionise her diabetes management.

 Hey there!
 Today, I want to share an absolutely fantastic website I discovered in my diabetes journey – a website called ‘The Glucose Never Lies‘, crafted by the amazing John Pemberton.